 The right gear makes hiking enjoyable and safe.

 Hiking is a good summer activity and bone density builder.
-My plan is to do day hikes and to stick to the beaten paths.
-However, it’s always good to be prepared for the unexpected so I’ve been updating my essentials.
+Even if you’re planning to do day hikes and to stick to the beaten paths, it’s always good to be prepared for the unexpected.
+If you’re inspired by the thought of a walk in nature also referred to as forest bathing, here are a few things for your list.

-Seven essentials
+Seven essentials for day hiking

 1/ Backpack